November 11, 2024 | Jamie Hayes

 Historical Photos Of The Osage, The Richest Tribe On Earth

-When the Osage people found oil on their lands, it made them the richest people per-capita on Earth.
+The Osage people were once hunters and gatherers who thrived off the land for centuries.
+But when they found oil on their lands, they quickly became the richest people per-capita on Earth.
 And like all rich people—they took lots of pictures.

 They Fought With Iroquois